springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 #### Compiling design tokens for the frontend toolkits components

-To generate the all `scss` files for the front-end toolkits brand components from the Design Tokens, run:
+To generate the all `scss` files for the front-end toolkits brand components from the design tokens, run:
 ```bash
 npm run tokens:brand-components
 ```